 Making the spindle

 Use your oven-bake clay to make a “pancake” shape like ours in the picture.
 I usually have to spend some time working the clay to soften it up enough, and as you can see, we mixed colors.
 Once you have your colors mixed, and your clay soft enough, roll it between your hands, or between a hard, flat surface and one hand to make a ball.
-Then use the bottom of a smooth glass cup or bowl to smoosh it flat.
+Then use the bottom of a smooth glass cup or bowl to smoosh it flat so it is about 1/4″ to 1/2″ thick.

 Ideally the whorl of your spindle, the part you are making with the clay, should be perfectly symmetrical and smooth, unless you want a top-whorl spindle, in which case you’ll want a notch somewhere around the edge to hook your yarn into.
 However, I have not gone to the trouble to measure to make sure that my hole for the shaft is dead center…I just eye-balled it, and my spindle works just fine, but you can measure and mark the spot with a toothpick if you prefer.

 Take your hook, and push it through the center of your (still soft) clay whorl.
-If you are using a non-in-line hook then you will not want to push the hook end through, as this will make your hole too big.
+If you are using a crochet hook with a hook that is larger around than the shaft then you will not want to push the hook end through, as this will make your hole too big.
 Your hole needs to be the same size as the shaft of your hook.
 If it is too big, then your whorl will not stay on your hook.
 If you have a tunisian hook with a stopper on the end, you will not want to push that stopper through it for the same reason.

-Once you have the hole, you bake the clay whorl (see the directions on the clay package, or Google your clay brand to find them online).
+Once you have the hole, take out the hook, and bake the clay whorl (see the directions on the clay package, or Google your clay brand to find them online).
 It should not take too long.
-Our whorls were only about 1/4″ (6mm) thick.
+Our whorls were only about 1/4″ (6mm) thick, and only needed to bake for about 15 minutes.

 After baking, let it cool just a bit.
 When it is cool enough to touch, push it onto your hook.
 It should be a snug fit, and once the clay is cool, it should stay put pretty well.
 I’ve been using mine for a few weeks now, and the whorl is not moving around.